OnepointConsultingLtd/pdf_to_markdown/README.md

 poetry install
 ```

+There is an [installation script](./install.sh) for Linux in this repository.

 ## Configuration

 The application is configured used environment variables which you can set in an `.env` file.